Crazy-Coder07/shopnow/README.md

 # shopnow
 Deploy Url: https://aditya-ranjan.cyclic.app/
 ## IF you want to Fork/Clone The Project then GO to Branch Activity where you will saw all the commits
-## Actually I forceFully push the Production code in master due to this master branch Updated Completely
+## Actually I forceFully push the Production code in master due to this master branch Updated Completely and all previous commits lost